NJ, PA & DE Fungus Control

-Fungicide control is one of the most underrated, underused lawn disease treatments.
+Lawn fungus control is one of the most underrated and underused lawn disease treatments.
 Ever wonder how golf courses look immaculately green without the interruption of fungi and other common lawn diseases.
 Want to know the truth behind having the best green lawn on the block?
 Do you have what it takes to elevate your lawn above the rest of the competition on block?

-Some of the most destructive, pulverizing lawn disease can be controlled by a strong, Fungicide program.
-Green Lawn Fertilizing’s Fungicide Program will help prevent and control destructive lawn diseases such as: Dollar spot, Leaf Spot, Red Thread, Brown Patch and Summer Patch.
+Some of the most destructive, pulverizing lawn diseases can be controlled by a strong Fungicide program.
+The Green Lawn Fertilizing Fungicide Program will help prevent and control destructive lawn diseases such as: Dollar spot, Leaf Spot, Red Thread, Brown Patch and Summer Patch.

 Leaf spot, otherwise known as “melting-out diseases” are provoked by a special group of fungi.
 This group is referred to as Helminthosporium.
 Every season, our grass species are prone to a leaf spotting or “melting-out” effect.
 You can start to see this attack when your grass starts to become burnt out or consumed by burned brown spots.
 During the summer months, leaf spotting can attack nearly every turf species—tall fescue and ryegrass are especially prone to this attack.
 However, it’s advised to keep a close watch late spring through the summer months for the extreme damage and activity.